 One great example of a purposeful cross-functional system is the implementation of solar with pollinator habitat.
 The Minnesota Department of Natural Resources has a guide on how to implement pollinator habitat with solar gardens.
 A pollinator-friendly solar installation can be certified as a “Habitat Friendly Solar” project through the Minnesota Board of Soil and Water Resources.

 Pollination is a critical service that promotes healthy ecosystem and supports humans.
 Global crop production would decline as much as eight percent if pollination services were absent, jeopardizing global agricultural markets, and evidence suggests that pollinator populations are suffering worldwide due to habitat loss, fragmentation, and pesticide application.
 Because of this importance and the ongoing threat for many countries and municipalities, pollinator conservation has become a big concern.

 One way to enhance solar sites is using them to promote pollination.
 Adding pollinator habitat by planting native species on and off solar sites is becoming mainstream.
 This can not only enhance pollinator abundance and diversity, but provide other ecosystem services, including pest control, carbon storage, and erosion reduction.
-Minnesota and Maryland are two states that have enacted policies to support solar pollinator habitat in the form of certification programs: Minnesota bill HF-3353 and Maryland bill SB-1158.
+Minnesota and Maryland are two states which have enacted policies to support solar pollinator habitat in the form of certification programs.

 Like selecting vendors for other projects, there are a variety of criteria to consider when determining which company that can help you accomplish your goals.
 These considerations can help you as you navigate this sort of contract, especially if this is your first time selecting a landscaper, green roof, or arborist.
 Here are some of the ideas Coalition members have found to be useful for their vendor selection.